 Best Strategy: Manual Outreach for Editorial Links

 The most effective approach today blends both strategies.
+Combining both tactics has become the most reliable approach in modern SEO.

 This indicates: